School Bullet Journal

 This will help you plan and manage your time better.
 We show you how to create a future log here.

 Don’t get surprised by a due date or test again!
-A Monthly spread can also help stop you feeling overwhelmed with tasks and assignments as you can start creating action plans and study time well ahead of due dates!
+A Monthly spread can also help stop you from feeling overwhelmed with tasks and assignments as you can start creating action plans and study time well ahead of due dates!

 After you have created your monthly spread then you can place all those action steps into your weekly spread!
 This is also a great spread to use to track habits you want to create, like study or exercise.